-Obstetrics & Gynaecology Claims
+Obstetrics and Gynaecology Negligence Claims

-Obstetrics and gynaecology claims overlap considerably, and we are highly experienced in dealing with cases of this nature, and our expertise combined with our empathic approach will give you the best opportunity to secure the outcome you deserve.
+Obstetrics and gynaecology claims overlap considerably, and we are highly experienced in dealing with cases of this nature.
+Our expertise, combined with our empathetic approach, will give you the best opportunity to secure the outcome you deserve.

-If a misdiagnosis is made or a procedure performed incorrectly, this can have painful and devastating repercussions for the mother and, in some cases, the baby.
+If a misdiagnosis is made or a procedure is performed incorrectly, this can have painful and devastating repercussions for the mother and, in some cases, the baby.
 At JMW, we are able to deal with a wide range of cases relating to obstetrics and gynaecology.
 These include:

 - Failure of contraception